sorpyr/Shiz-ify/README.md

 3. Run the Shiz-ify.bat file.

 The script will check if your device is connected, verify Shizuku authorization, and if necessary, authorize it automatically.
 Unfortunately, Windows Defender might flag the batch file as malicious.
-However, i ensure you it is 100% safe.
+This is because it thinks batch files downloaded from the internet may be malicious.
+However, i ensure you it is 100% safe to use this script.
 # License:
 This project is licensed under the MIT License.
 Feel free to modify and distribute the script as needed!